Talks 11 to 20 of 441 | show all

 The presentations aims to give a rather short non-technical introduction in the general concept of a functional calculus including several examples and applications.

 The presentation will (mostlikely) make use of the tool 'Zoom'.
-The audience will not have to do anything in advance but simply follow the link to the meeting to be published here some time before the actual presentation.
+The audience will not have to do much but simply follow a link the speaker provides everybody with who asks in advance (email@example.com).
+Members of the institute will get the link via the common email list.

 |03/24/20||02:00 pm||per Videokonferenz||